 The purpose of a lawsuit is to cover these gaps.
 These lawsuits can demand payments for the remainder of an injured worker’s missing wages.
 They may also seek out payments for lost quality of life that is never applicable in a workers’ compensation case.

 Even if a workers’ compensation case is pending or has already ended, it is crucial to act quickly when pursuing these additional payments.
-Florida Statute § 95.11 sets a time limit of four years after the date of an injury for most personal injury cases.
+Florida Statute § 95.11 sets a time limit of two years after the date of an injury for most personal injury cases.
 Talking with a seasoned workplace injury lawyer in Wesley Chapel now allows them to move swiftly to meet this deadline.

 Contact a Wesley Chapel Workplace Accident Attorney Today